Several of our global high yield experts assess the value that rising credit quality could have on high yield spreads.

-- Using our analysis, we think the value of this improved quality is worth about 25 basis points in the U.S. All else being equal, U.S. high-yield spreads should trade 25 basis points tighter given their higher average credit rating.
+- Using our analysis, we think the value of this improved quality is worth about 25 basis points in the US and about 20 basis points globally in terms of the credit spread versus government bonds.

 - Alice in Wonderland

-We often hear about credit spreads (the difference in yield of corporate bonds over comparable U.S. Treasuries) being “tight” or “wide” when discussing how a market is valued relative to its past levels.
+We often hear about credit spreads (the difference in yield of corporate bonds over comparable government bonds of similar maturity) being 'tight' or 'wide' when discussing how a market is valued relative to its past levels.
 But what if, to paraphrase the old maxim, past spreads are not a good guide to present ones?
 What if the market has changed over time?

-The U.S. high-yield bond market is mostly made up of bonds rated BB (the highest sub-investment grade rating) through CCC.
+The US high yield bond market is mostly made up of bonds rated BB (the highest sub-investment grade rating) through to CCC.
 Currently, BB rated bonds represent around 55% of the index, while CCC is near 12% and bonds rated below CCC are under 1%.
 In other words, about half the index holds the highest sub-investment-grade credit quality.
-But it wasn’t always this way.
-In the months following the GFC, the portion of high-yield bonds that were rated CCC peaked at 23% – nearly double the number today – and the total amount of bonds rated CCC or lower peaked at 30% of the index, almost three times today’s amount.
+But it was not always this way.
+In the months following the GFC, the portion of high yield bonds that were rated CCC peaked at 23% – nearly double the number today – and the total amount of bonds rated CCC or lower peaked at 30% of the index, almost three times today’s amount.
 In sum, over the last decade, about 15% of the high yield market rose from near the bottom of the credit spectrum to near the top.

-To be fair, the change isn’t just due to the fact that high-yield companies became more creditworthy.
+To be fair, the change is not just because high yield companies became more creditworthy.
 In part, the evolution has to do with the worst-rated companies restructuring or leaving the market.
-And, as can be seen in the above chart, the percentage of BB bonds surged in 2020 when a number of large companies that were in investment-grade indices fell (hence the moniker “fallen angels”) into the high-yield market.
-Regardless of the reasons, the high-yield market has steadily evolved to a higher-rated index.
+And, as can be seen in the above chart, the percentage of BB bonds surged in 2020 when a number of large companies that were in investment grade indices fell (hence the moniker ‘fallen angels’) into the high yield market.
+Regardless of the reasons, the high yield market has steadily evolved to a higher-rated index.